History of the Conservative Party (UK): Kemi Badenoch: 2024–present

-After defeat at the 2024 General Election, the ensuing Leadership Race produced six contenders; Kemi Badenoch, Priti Patel, Mel Stride, Robert Jenrick, Tom Tugendhat and James Cleverly.
+Following defeat at the 2024 General Election, the ensuing Leadership Race produced six contenders; Kemi Badenoch, Priti Patel, Mel Stride, Robert Jenrick, Tom Tugendhat and James Cleverly.
 After the defeat of Patel, Stride, Tugendhat then Cleverly, Jenrick and Badenoch would face the members vote.
 Badenoch defeated Jenrick 53,806 to 41,388 on a 78% turnout, resulting in her election.
 She became the first black leader of any major UK political party and the fourth woman to lead the Conservative Party, after Margaret Thatcher, Theresa May and Liz Truss.

+The post-2024 period has also seen defections from the party to Reform UK such as Robert Jenrick and Suella Braverman.